Caelan's Domain

 Most AI tools give you one assistant for one task.
 You describe what you want, it produces something, you edit it yourself.
 That model works fine for simple requests.
 It starts breaking down when tasks are genuinely complex — when "build me a feature" really means plan, design, implement, test, and document, where each phase depends on the last.

-cAgents runs on top of Claude Code, Anthropic's CLI for running AI agents in your terminal.
+cAgents runs on top of Claude Code, Anthropic's CLI for running AI agents in your terminal — install that first (see Claude Code Quickstart in the official docs). cAgents itself ships as a Claude Code plugin (see Discover Plugins in the official docs).

 Plugin support requires Claude Code 2.1.69 or later.
 Run claude --version to check.